lyteword/chspurgeon-tod/volume-5/psalm-106.md

 (c) A provoking people.

-3\.The reason of salvation: "He saved them for his name's sake."
+3\.
+The reason of salvation: "He saved them for his name's sake."
 The name of God is his person, his attributes, and his nature.
 We might, perhaps, include this also: "My name is in him"—that is, in Christ; he saves us for the sake of Christ, who is the name of God.
 He saved them that he might manifest his nature: "God is love."
 He saved them to vindicate his name.

-4\.The obstacles removed: "Nevertheless."
+4\.
+The obstacles removed: "Nevertheless."

 **Verse 9.** *Israel at the Red Sea.* See "Spurgeon's Sermons", No. 72.

-1\.Israel's three difficulties.
+1\.
+Israel's three difficulties.

 (a) The Red Sea in front of them.
 This was not put there by an enemy; but by God himself.
 The Red Sea represents some great and trying providence placed in the path of every newborn child of God, to try his faith, and the sincerity of his trust in God.

 b) The Egyptians behind them,—the representatives of the sins which we thought were dead and gone. (c) The third difficulty was faint hearts within them.

-2\.Israel's three helps.
+2\.
+Israel's three helps.

 (a) Providence.